How To Choose Your Length Of Hair Bundles?

 A good rule of thumb is to never wear a weave that's more than 4 inches longer than your hair.

 For Hair length past 14 or 18 inches, I would suggest you get 3 bundles, so from 20 inches, 22 inches to about 24 inches, 26 inches, 4 bundles will suffice. ...
 The BIGGEST tip is to always buy an extra bundle, nothing worst them not enough hair.

 How many bundles do I need for 24 inches?

-From 16 or 18 to about 20 to 24 inches, 3 bundles is good for you.
+From 16 or 18 to about 20 to 24 inches, 3 bundles are good for you.
 For example, if you are doing a frontal, and you want your longest length to be 24 inches, then you can get a frontal and then 20, 22, and 24, which should suffice.
-Hair bundle past 24 inches, I would use 4 bundles.
+For hair bundles past 24 inches, I would use 4 bundles.

-How many bundles is enough for a full head?
+How many bundles are enough for a full head?

 Usually, 3 bundles with closure or 4 bundles with lace closure are enough to make a full head weave, shorter length hair bundles are thicker than longer hair.
 From the feedback from the Peruvian virgin hair users, with 12" or less, 2 bundles can be more than sufficient.

 Want a new hairstyle?
 UNice has various styles to choose from, different styles of different lengths and colors to meet your various needs, including headband wigs,13x4 lace front wigs, lace part wigs,u part wigs, and others.
 Here are some new trendy colored wigs for summer or vacation you can't miss.